Cognigy/Documentation/docs/en/docs/live-agent/settings/teams.md

 4. In the **Create a new team** window, fill in the following fields:
     - **Team name** — enter a meaningful name of the team, that associates with its responsibilities, for example, `Team Customer Support`.
     - **Team Description** — enter a short description about this team.
-5. _(Optional)_ If you want to enable auto-assignment for the team you are creating, you can leave the **Allow auto-assign for this team** setting activated.
-If this option is not activated, conversations will remain unassigned, and you will need to assign them manually.
-For more information, refer to the [Assign a Team to a conversation](#assign-a-team-to-a-conversation) section.
-6. Click **Create team**.
+5. Click **Create team**.
-7. On the **Add agents to team** page, add available Agents you want to your newly created team.
+6. On the **Add agents to team** page, add available Agents you want to your newly created team.
 This lets you collaborate as a team on conversations and get notified on new events in the same conversation.
 You can also select all available agents at once for the new team by activating the setting next to **AGENT**.
-8. Click **Add agents** to confirm your selection.
+7. Click **Add agents** to confirm your selection.
-9. Click **Finish**.
+8. Click **Finish**.

 The new team will be added and displayed on the **Teams** page.